parvez3019/log4error/README.md

 ## With `log4error` library -
 - You can `COLLECT INFO LOGS` on the GO and `print` them to the console only when an `exception occurs`.
+- You can also collect debug logs for a request and print them only if some error occurs.
+- With this, you can minimize the logging (that includes I/O operation for printing to console or file) via skipping logging for happy flows.
+- And only perform I/O operation with bulk writing of logs in unhappy flows.

 ## How does it work?
 - It keeps collecting info logs in an in-memory request scoped local thread.